as87321234/AnsiNist2K/README.md

 The java library is provided to parse ANSI/NIST files into memory, manipulate designated fields, and write the sequence back to file.
 This library is very similar to the an2ktool that can be used to work in batch mode.
 The library iNistPack works on logical data units where specified contents may be extracted, inserted, substituted, or deleted from the file.

 The iNIstPack is not imposing any business validations around ANSI/NIST Packet content.
-It only guarantees the integrity of the file.
+It only guarantees the integrity of the file while being read, manipulated and write back to file.
 Business validation will need to be implemented outside of the iNistPack.

 The project inception was motivated by the need of having a non commercial Java implementation to create, read, write and update Electronic File Transfert file following the NIST format as describe in the following publication ["NIST Special Publication 500-245"](https://www.nist.gov/system/files/documents/itl/ansi/sp500-245-a16.pdf).